We Tested the Best Backpacks for 2025: See Our Reviews

 Packing the bag was easy and pleasant thanks to its clamshell design that lets it split open for full access to the main compartment.
 Tortuga’s built-in, well-padded tech section is another highlight.
 Situated close to your back and lined with soft fleece, it’s home to both tablet and laptop sleeves, plus extra room for accessories.
 Likewise, the front travel organizer compartment comprises many pockets and a Kindle sleeve to keep your items tidy and easy to find.

-My boyfriend is a huge fan of carry-on backpacks, but for me, the idea of bearing the weight of all my travel essentials on my back just doesn’t sound very appealing.
-However, I really wanted to try one, and I’m glad I did.
 Not only was I able to fit a week’s worth of essentials inside the Travel Backpack 40L, but the load felt incredibly comfortable on my shoulders thanks to its thickly padded straps, height-adjustable harness, and removable hip belt.

 • Great built-in organization